coolya/subsonic/subsonic-jme-player/README.txt

 Include exception class name in Util.showError() Implement musicdirectory cachin in CachedMusicService.
 Make Maven build work.

-o Authentication
-  - send username/password in each request?
+Authentication.
+Send username/password in each request?

-o Use UTF8HEX in paths.
+Use UTF8HEX in paths.

-o Use multicontroller, ala wap.
+Use multicontroller, ala wap.

-o Cache all artists.

-o Create cache from path to <directory> info.

-o Create service proxy, with mock implementation to simplify development of gui.

-o Only support for playing one song.

-o BreadCrumbTrail
+BreadCrumbTrail

-o Use checkboxes to select which songs to play?
+Use checkboxes to select which songs to play?
 Plus button to select all.

-o Create main menu.
+Show coverart.